GregRos/doddle/README.md

 -   **Flexible:** Accept flexible inputs, the same way as `seq`.
 They also interop seamlessly with the Doddle lazy primitive.
 -   **Debuggable:** Produce legible stack traces; written in debug-friendly code.

-In addition, all operators are **Lazy**.
-The return one of two things:
+They're also **Lazy**.
+That means they return one of two things:

--   Another Seq, which has to be iterated for anything to happen.
+-   Another Seq, which needs to be iterated for anything to happen.
--   A [Doddle](https://github.com/GregRos/doddle/blob/master/doddle.md), which must be _pulled_ explicitly to compute the operation.
+-   A [Doddle](https://github.com/GregRos/doddle/blob/master/doddle.md), which needs to be _pulled_.

 This separates _defining a computation_ from _executing it_.
 It also means that many operators work just fine with infinite inputs.